carlosrojasquiroz/MyWebsite/content/authors/admin/_index.md

 I'm a graduate student in the Master of Economic Analysis at Carlos III University of Madrid.
 Previously, I've worked as a Senior Economist in the Fiscal Council of Peru.

-Here I upload material about classes I've taught, my previous professional work and some research papers I've published in the last years.
+Here I upload documents about classes I've taught, my previous professional work and some research papers I've published in the last years.